Friedrich Maximilian von Klinger: Biography

 In 1778, he joined the Austrian military and fought in the War of the Bavarian Succession.
 In 1780, he went to Saint Petersburg, became an officer in the Imperial Russian Army, was ennobled and attached to the Grand Duke Paul, whom he accompanied on a journey to Italy and France.
 In 1785, he was appointed director of the corps of cadets, and after marrying Elizaveta Alekseyeva (rumored to be a natural daughter of Catherine the Great and Prince Grigory Orlov), was made praeses of the Academy of Knights in 1799.
-In 1803, Klinger was nominated by Emperor Alexander curator of the Universität Dorpat, an office he held until 1817.
+In 1803, Klinger was nominated by Emperor Alexander curator of the Imperial University of Dorpat, an office he held until 1817.
 In 1811, he became lieutenant-general.
 He then gradually gave up his official posts, and after living for many years in retirement, died in the imperial city of Dorpat in present-day Estonia.

 Klinger was a man of vigorous moral character and full of fine feeling, though the bitter experiences and deprivations of his youth are largely reflected in his dramas.
 It was one of his earliest works, Sturm und Drang (1776), which gave its name to this artistic epoch.
 In addition to this tragedy and Die Zwillinge (1776), the chief plays of his early period of passionate fervour and restless "storm and stress" are Die neue Arria (1776), Simsone Grisaldo (1776) and Stilpo und seine Kinder (1780).
 To a later period belongs the fine double tragedy of Medea in Korinth and Medea auf dem Kaukasos (1791).
 In Russia, he devoted himself mainly to the writing of philosophical romances, of which the best known are Fausts Leben, Taten und Höllenfahrt (1791), Geschichte Giafars des Barmeciden (1792) and Geschichte Raphaeis de Aquillas (1793).
 This series was closed in 1803 with Betrachtungen und Gedanken über verschiedene Gegenstände der Welt und der Literatur.
 In these works, Klinger gives calm and dignified expression to the leading ideas which the period of Sturm und Drang had bequeathed to German classical literature.